Poopc92914/C-CPP-Algorithms/palindrome_checker/README.md

 - Checks if the given integer is a palindrome.
 - Returns `1` if the number is a palindrome, `0` otherwise.

+## Limitations
+- The program does not handle numbers that exceed the maximum value of an `int`, which may cause integer overflow.
+- It only works with positive integers and does not check for palindromes in negative numbers or floating-point numbers.
+- If an extremely large number is entered, it may cause undefined behavior due to memory constraints.

 ## License
 This project is released under the MIT License.